All Episodes

 And then I get to my comments.

-Private sector well below forecast.
+Private sector, well below forecast.

-I assume they were surprised since it's well below forecast, but the word surprised or unexpected is not in the uh first two paragraphs.
+But the word surprised or unexpected is not in the first two paragraphs.

-Now you want to talk Orwellian.
+Now, you want to talk Orwellian?

-You want to talk Arwellian?
+You want to talk Orwellian?

 That's Orwellian.